 While lubricating your garage door, it’s important to avoid certain common mistakes that can compromise the effectiveness of the lubrication process.
 Here are a few key mistakes to avoid:

-- Using the wrong lubricant: Avoid using general-purpose oils or greases that may not provide adequate protection or attract dust and debris.
+• Using the wrong lubricant: Avoid using general-purpose oils or greases that may not protect adequately or attract dust and debris.
 Choose a lubricant specifically formulated for garage doors.

-- Neglecting regular maintenance: Lubrication should be a part of your regular garage door maintenance routine.
-Neglecting this crucial step can lead to premature wear and costly repairs.
+• Neglecting regular maintenance: Lubrication should be a part of your regular garage door maintenance routine.
+Ignoring this crucial step can lead to premature wear and costly repairs.

 Signs that your garage door needs lubrication

-- Stiff or jerky movement: If your garage door is not opening or closing smoothly, it may be due to lack of lubrication.
+• Stiff or jerky movement: If your garage door is not opening or closing smoothly, it may be due to a lack of lubrication.
 Lubricating the moving parts can help restore smooth operation.

 Maintenance tips for keeping your garage door lubricated